flyconnectome/coding-club/2026-02-05_connectivity_clustering_aedes/Connectivity_Clustering_Challenge_AGB_MG.md

 # 🧠 Coding Club Challenge: ALPN Connectivity-cosine clustering (Python & R)

-This challenge introduces how to perform **connectivity-cosine clustering** on ALPNs using **Python and R**, focusing on their upstream connectivity and/or with sensory neurons only.
+This challenge introduces how to perform **connectivity-cosine clustering** on ALPNs using **Python and R**, focusing on their upstream connectivity and/or  connectivity with sensory neurons only.
 Participants will extract synaptic connectivity from the *Aedes* dataset and apply clustering and visualization methods to identify neuronal groups based on shared connectivity profiles.

 ---